-9. Dogs near children's playground equipment
+9. Dogs near playgrounds

 9.1.
-No person, being the owner or person in charge of any dog, must allow that dog to enter or remain upon any part of a public place which is within 1 metre of any children's playground equipment, whether such equipment is temporary, or is permanently erected.
+No person, being the owner or person in charge of any dog, must allow that dog to enter or remain upon any part of a public place which is within 1 metre of any playground or playground equipment, whether such equipment is temporary, or is permanently erected.